There are no sales scheduled at this time.

 View on map

-The Highway Department has 40 full time employees and during the summer months we employ four to six more people.
-In addition the Highway Superintendent, there are: an assistant Highway Superintendent, two clerical, three foremen, 17 maintainer operators, five heavy equipment operators, three bridge crew laborers, one sign man, one welder, one mechanic, one mechanic assistant and four truck drivers.
+There are 40 full time employees and during the summer months we employ three to four more people.
+In addition the Highway Superintendent, there are: one assistant Highway Superintendent, two clerical, two foremen, 18 maintainer operators, five heavy equipment operators, two bridge crew laborers, one sign man, one welder, two mechanics, one mechanic assistant and four truck drivers.

 Buffalo County went to the GEO Base Addressing System and signs were installed in 1997.
 This system makes finding a resident faster in an emergency type situation.